CF Benchmarks

 In-Kind ticks a critical box

-So, in itself, the newly approved permission to create/redeem crypto ETF shares in-kind will not necessarily help fix the the uneven distribution of BTC ETF assets among issuers.
+So, in itself, the newly approved permission to create/redeem crypto ETF shares in-kind will not necessarily help fix the uneven distribution of BTC ETF assets among issuers.

 But it can help level the playing field, somewhat.